SaabriinMo/hangman288/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 The aim of this project is to better understand advanced python project.

 ### What did i learn:
 Develop a better understanding of how to build project following the OOP methodology.
 I also understood control flows (such as for-loops and while loops) as lot better.
 This project help me get into the mentality of organising and documenting my code at every step.

+Improvements:
+1. using visual representation of each stage of the hangman's life.
+2. using a text file/api to get a random word rather than relying on a list.

 ## Installation instructions
 To clone this project: